 The late philanthropist Dennis Avery (1940-2012) commissioned Breceda’s works, a true gift for the generations.
 We were unable to see all 129 creatures and hope to make a return pilgrimage one day.
 As we drove away, we pondered how fluently these static metal forms convey movement and even emotion.

-Our memories of the weekend were filled with wonderful stories—of the desert, the stars and time spent together as a family.
+Our memories were filled with wonderful stories of the desert, the stars and time spent together as a family.